 Also when he was first introduced, he was a real scrapper and not afraid to get in the face of authority figures.
 That changed around World War II along with Batman, however by the end of the fifties, he was flanderized into the ultimate boy scout and establishment figure.
-By the '80s, he'd become somewhat more morally ambiguous and a bit more cynical about people in power, especially after the Man of Steel reboot.
+By the '70s, he'd become somewhat more morally ambiguous and a bit more cynical about people in power.

 Cat Grant was introduced as sort of a Good Bad GirlBroken Bird.
 Someone who had a bit of an immoral past that she was trying to move beyond, and was looking for a good man like Clark Kent to be her anchor.
 Nowadays she's portrayed as a Lovable Sex Maniac at best and just Really Gets Around at worst.
 It's been mentioned that this is a facade Cat is using because of the pain of losing her son so many years ago.

-The Ultimates are an interesting case of Flanderization.
-In their initial run, Mark Millar tended to take the most famous aspects of each Avenger (Cap being of the 40's, Tony's hedonism, Pym slapping Janet, Jan being slapped by Pym, Hulk's rage, etc) and amplified them all several times over (Cap was painfully old-fashioned in speech and social views, Tony was always drinking and/or flirting with some blonde, Pym was a textbook wife-beater, Jan was a textbook battered wife, and Hulk was a murdering cannibal).
+The Ultimates have been criticized for being an extreme Flanderization of the Avengers.
+In their initial run, Mark Millar tended to take the most famous aspects of each Avenger — Cap being of the '40s, Tony's hedonism, Pym slapping Janet, Jan being slapped by Pym, Hulk's rage, etc. — and amplified them all several times over: Cap was painfully old-fashioned in speech and social views, Tony was always drinking and/or flirting with some blonde, Pym was a textbook wife-beater, Jan was a textbook battered wife, and Hulk was a murdering cannibal.
 This went into overdrive when Jeph Loeb took over the third volume.
 Tony was always in a drunken stupor and Cap spontaneously picked fights over Wanda's choice of attire.

 Even his powers became flanderized.
 At first, the idea behind his "quick healing factor" (note the word "quick") seemed to be that he simply healed faster than normal people.
 By some point, it was decreed that he could regenerate from a single-celled organism and was basically unkillable and therefore immortal.